 Drill down enables you to quickly analyze the data within the dashboard.
 Drill downs are predefined paths of attributes within the application, which are logical to analyze in a specific order.

-For example in the Overview - Cases dashboard you can drill down from Case department to Case owner.
+For example in the Overview - Cases dashboard in AppOne you can drill down from Case department to Case owner.

 The Details button enables you to analyze cases and/or events on the lowest level by going to the Details dashboards.